priyankark/PhonePi_SampleServer/README.md

 **Brief Summary of steps to follow to create virtual env [Optional Step]**
 ```
 cd Python
+cd Flask or cd WebSocket # Depending upon which server you want to use
 py -m venv env # Create virtual env
 source env/bin/activate (On Linux or Mac) or .\env\Scripts\activate (On Windows)
 ```